bontchev/adbhoneypot/README.md

 --------------------------------------------------------------------------------

-## Disclaimer
+## Motivation

 I’ve been working on implementig output plug-ins and configuration file functionality in my forked repository of [ADBHoney](https://github.com/huuck/ADBHoney).
-However, in one moment I completely rewrite the project in order to make the network communication based on [Twisted](https://twistedmatrix.com) framework, which is an event-driven networking engine written in Python.
+However, I had to completely rewrite the project from scratch, in order to make the network communication based on the [Twisted](https://twistedmatrix.com) framework, which is an event-driven networking engine written in Python.
+I have created this repository, in order to distinguish the result from the original implementation.
-To distinguish this from the other implementation I created this repository.

 --------------------------------------------------------------------------------